 A lot of gelato and ice cream recipes that use red raspberries fail to eliminate the seeds.
 I find that less than acceptable ... a weak response that produces an inferior product.
 Even Ben and Jerry drop the ball on this one!

-Thus, I use an attachment with my Kitchen-Aid mixer that partially separates juice and pulp from the seeds.
+Thus, I use a Food Mill attachment with my Kitchen-Aid mixer that partially separates juice and pulp from the seeds.
 I then use the seeds and remaining pulp attached to the seeds in a second procedure that is trivially simple and very effective.
-Specifically, mix the pulp and seed mixture with about a cup of milk and process the mixture using the regular beater of the electric mixer and a regular mixing bowl.
-Run the mixer for five minutes on medium speed.
+Specifically, I mix the pulp and seed mixture with about a cup of milk and process the mixture using the regular beater of the electric mixer and a regular mixing bowl.
+You can run the mixer for five minutes on medium speed.
 That will produce significant separation of the pulp from the seeds without breaking the seeds.
 At that point you simply pour the mixture into a fine sieve and collect the liquid, pressing lightly with a wooden spoon to get the last of the pulp.
 The seeds are then discarded.

 Okay, enough preliminaries.
 Let's get on with it ...